You are here

 Student Denies the Academic Dishonesty

-In a case where a student denies the academic dishonesty, a fact-finding determination shall be made, at each college's option, by an Academic Integrity Committee established by the college's governance body (at CUNY SPS, the Academic Standing Committee) or by the Student-Faculty Disciplinary Committee established under Article XV of the CUNY Bylaws.
+In a case where a student denies the academic dishonesty, a fact-finding determination shall be made, at each college's option, by an Academic Integrity Committee established by the college's governance body (at the CUNY School of Professional Studies (CUNY SPS), the Academic Standing Committee) or by the Student-Faculty Disciplinary Committee established under Article XV of the CUNY Bylaws.
 Each college's Academic Integrity Committee shall adopt procedures for hearing cases.
 (If a college opts to use its Student-Faculty Disciplinary Committee for this purpose, that Committee shall use Article XV procedures.)
 Those procedures, at a minimum, shall provide a student with (i) written notice of the charges against him or her; (ii) the right to appear before the Committee; and (iii) the right to present witness statements and/or to call witnesses.
 Those procedures also shall provide the faculty member with the right to make an appearance before the Committee.
 The Committee may request the testimony of any witness and may permit any such witness to be questioned by the student and by the administrator presenting the case.
 Academic Integrity Committees and Student-Faculty Disciplinary Committees, as applicable, shall issue written decisions and send copies of their decisions to the college's Academic Integrity Officer.
 The Academic Integrity Officer may not serve on a college's Academic Integrity Committee.

 Procedures in Cases Involving Disciplinary Sanctions